-- 4.8 A conditional survey conducted by an example of the set of th - 4.9 As part of operationalising Unit 2B, remedial action will be required to address Galbestos to stop residual asbestos from damaged cladding from blowing around the plant resulting in health concerns to all personnel.
+- 4.8 A conditional survey conducted by indicates that Unit 2B cab is in bad condition where large areas of the Galbestos coating are already peeling off. - 4.9 As part of operationalising Unit 2B, remedial action will be required to address Galbestos to stop residual asbestos from damaged cladding from blowing around the plant resulting in health concerns to all personnel.